XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/api-conventions/error-formatting.md

 It is impossible to list all the possible ways an error can occur.
 Some may occur in the transport layer (for example, loss of network connectivity), in which case the results vary depending on what client and transport you are using.
 However, if the `rippled` server successfully receives your request, it tries to respond in a standardized error format.

-**Caution:** When your request results in an error, the entire request is copied back as part of the response, so that you can try to debug the error.
+{% admonition type="warning" name="Caution" %}When your request results in an error, the entire request is copied back as part of the response, so that you can try to debug the error.
 However, this also includes any secrets that were passed as part of the request.
-When sharing error messages, be very careful not to accidentally expose important account secrets to others.
+When sharing error messages, be very careful not to accidentally expose important account secrets to others.{% /admonition %}

 Some example errors: